Molly White (writer): Personal life and career

 White was born in 1993 and raised in Maine.
 While attending Camden Hills Regional High School in Rockport, White interned at a NASA-funded University of Maine lab that researched lunar habitat module sensors.
 She attended Boston's Northeastern University, where she participated in two co-ops with the marketing software developer HubSpot.
 After graduating with a bachelor's degree in computer science in 2016, she continued to work there as a software engineer for six years, through May 2022, when she resigned to recover from burnout.
 As of late 2022, she is an affiliate of Harvard University's Berkman Klein Center for Internet & Society.

 White lives in the Greater Boston area.
 She holds left-wing views that skew towards socialism.
-Her side projects have included helping an open source court stenography project and building remotely controlled robotic toys for her fostered kittens.